syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/sidebar/EJ2_ASP.MVC/getting-started.md

 Enabling the [ShowBackdrop](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Sidebar.html#Syncfusion_EJ2_Navigations_Sidebar_ShowBackdrop) in the Sidebar component will prevent the main content from user interactions.
 Here, the DOM elements will not get changed.
 It only closes the main content by covering with a black backdrop overlay and focuses the Sidebar in the screen.
 Sidebar can be rendered with specific width by setting [width](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Sidebar.html#Syncfusion_EJ2_Navigations_Sidebar_Width) property.

->Note: To achieve a proper **backdrop**, we suggest that you create a wrapper parent container for the div block in which you intend to enable the backdrop.
+N> To achieve a proper **backdrop**, we suggest that you create a wrapper parent container for the div block in which you intend to enable the backdrop.
 Set the class name of this parent container as the **target** for the Sidebar.
 Alternatively, you can place an empty div container after the target container.

 {% if page.publishingplatform == "aspnet-core" %}